Quintus/pathie-cpp/README.md

-provides many methods pathie provides, but has a major problem with Unicode path handling if you are not willing to do the UTF-8/UTF-16 conversion manually. boost::filesystem always uses UTF-8 to store the pathes on UNIX, and, which is the problem, always uses UTF-16LE to store the pathes on a Windows system.
+provides many methods pathie provides, but has a major problem with Unicode path handling if you are not willing to do the UTF-8/UTF-16 conversion manually. boost::filesystem always uses UTF-8 to store the paths on UNIX, and, which is the problem, always uses UTF-16LE to store the paths on a Windows system.
 There is no way to override this, although there is a [hidden documentation page](http://www.boost.org/doc/libs/1_51_0/libs/locale/doc/html/default_encoding_under_windows.html) that claims to solve the problem.
 I have wasted a great amount of time